The wait is finally over – IETF has published TLS 1.3

 How do I enable TLS 1.3?

 Google Chrome, the most vastly used browser on the planet, just rolled out support for TLS 1.3 (Draft 23) with the launch of Chrome 65.
-Although this is just the draft, you can still experience TLS 1.3 on the sites that have enabled support for TLS 1.3.
+[Update: Firefox has added support, too] Although this is just the draft, you can still experience TLS 1.3 on the sites that have enabled support for TLS 1.3.
 Firefox too has enabled TLS 1.3 for its users.
 Let’s see how you can use TLS 1.3.

 Enable TLS 1.3 in Chrome